JoaoSetas/wallet-tracker/README.md

 # Wallet Tracker

-This service is a wallet tracker that allows you to track your expenses and incomes.
+This service allows you to track your wallet balance and diference since tracking started
-Keep check of any malicious activity in your wallet.

 ## Clone the repo